MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 ## Use the Q# libraries

-As we mentioned in the introduction, much of Q#'s power rests in the fact that it allows you to abstract-away the worries of dealing with individual qubits.
+As mentioned in the introduction, much of Q#'s power rests in the fact that it allows you to abstract-away the worries of dealing with individual qubits.
 Indeed, if you want to develop full-scale, applicable quantum programs, worrying about whether an `H` operation goes before or after a particular rotation would only slow you down.

 The Q# libraries contain the [QFT](xref:Microsoft.Quantum.Canon.QFT) operation, which you can simply take and apply for any number of qubits.